j-d-b/books-library-api/README.md

 To start the server using `nodemon`, which will reload the server when files are changed.

 ## Testing
-The tests for this project are basic include two unit tests and a higher-level test of functionality on the running server, in `test/app.test.js`.;
+The test suite for this project includes two unit tests and a higher-level test of functionality on the running server, in `test/app.test.js`.

 All tests are located in `tests/`.